EmCousin/grape-jsonapi/README.md

 # config/initializers/grape_swagger.rb
 GrapeSwagger.model_parsers.register(GrapeSwagger::FastJsonapi::Parser, UserSerializer)

+# Your grape API endpoint
 desc 'Get current user',
   success: { code: 200, model: UserSerializer, message: 'The current user' }
 # [...]
 ```

+Note that you **need** the `grape-swagger` gem for this to work, otherwise it will throw an error.

 ## Credit